dboddie-canonical-work/disgorged-docs/the-custom-device-interface.rst

 ..
 29487.md

-.. \_the-custom-device-interface:
+.. _the-custom-device-interface:

 The custom-device interface
 ===========================

 The ``custom-device`` interface permits access to a device of a specific class and model without requiring the creation of an interface for that device alone.
-It’s intended to be used with `Ubuntu Core <glossary.md#the-custom-device-interface-heading--ubuntu-core>`__ and its scope and specification are defined as part of the `gadget snap <gadget-snaps.md>`__ for the deployed Ubuntu Core image.
+It’s intended to be used with `Ubuntu Core <glossary.md#the-custom-device-interface-heading--ubuntu-core>`__ and its scope and specification are defined as part of the :ref:`gadget snap <gadget-snaps>` for the deployed Ubuntu Core image.

 The slot-side of the interface is used to derive which *udev* rules are provided to the plug-side of the connection: